rh-jmc-team/jmfrx/README.md

 Start your application.

-Now create a JFR configuration file, enabling the JMFRX event type.
+Now create a JFR configuration file, enabling the JmFrX event type.
 To do so, open [JDK Mission Control](https://openjdk.java.net/projects/jmc/), and choose your application in the JVM Browser.
 Then follow these steps: